Updated August 16, 2023

-So CEILING function returns the nearest multiple of significance number to the nearest supplied number.
+So CEILING function returns the nearest multiple of the significant number to the nearest supplied number.

 The Formula for the CEILING function is as follows:

-The Formula of CEILING function includes 2 arguments.
+The Formula of the CEILING function includes 2 arguments.

 CEILING in Excel is very simple and easy to use.
-Let understand the working of CEILING function by some examples.
+Let us understand the working of the CEILING function by some examples.

-In the below image, I have applied CEILING function to the numbers from A2:A7.
-I will discuss the one by one.
+In the below image, I have applied the CEILING function to the numbers from A2:A7.
+I will discuss this one by one.

-- In the second formula, we rounding up the 5.5 to next decimal number i.e. 5.6.
+- In the second formula, we are rounding up the 5.5 to the next decimal number, i.e. 5.6.
 The formula used is =CEILING(A3,B3)

 The result of the formula is 21.

 - CEILING also works for negative numbers too.
-In the fifth formula, the number is negative (-8) and significance is a positive number (3).
-3*3 = 9 which is nearest to 8.
+In the fifth formula, the number is negative (-8), and the significance is positive (3).
+3*3 = 9, which is nearest to 8.
 The Formula used is =CEILING(A6,B6)

 - Final formula is 0.5*2 = 1 that is round up of 0.56.
 0.5*1 = 0.5 only this is lower than the original value of 0.56.
 Formula used is =CEILING(A7,B7)